-New accounting pronouncements issued not yet adopted: The GASB has issued new accounting pronouncements which will be effective to the Authority in fiscal years ended after June 30, 2020.
+New accounting pronouncements issued not yet adopted: The GASB has issued new accounting pronouncements which will be effective to the Authority in fiscal years ended after June 30, 2021.
 A description of the new accounting pronouncement is provided below:

-- GASB Statement No. 84, Fiduciary Activities, issued January 2017, establishes criteria for identifying fiduciary activities of all state and local governments.
-The focus of the criteria generally is on (1) whether a government is controlling the assets of a fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
-The requirements of this statement are effective for reporting periods beginning after December 15, 2019.
-Earlier application is encouraged.
-The Authority is currently evaluating the impact of the adoption of this statement. - GASB Statement No. 87, Leases, issued June 2017, establishes a single approach to accounting for and reporting leases by state and local governments.
+- GASB Statement No. 87, Leases, issued June 2017, establishes a single approach to accounting for and reporting leases by state and local governments.
 Under this statement, a government entity that is a lessee must recognize (1) a lease liability and (2) an intangible asset representing the lessee's right to use the leased asset.
 In addition, the Authority must report the (1) amortization expense for using the lease asset over the shorter of the term of the lease or the useful life of the underlying asset, (2) interest expense on the lease liability and (3) note disclosures about the lease.
 The statement provides exceptions from the single-approach for short-term leases, financial purchases, leases of assets that are investments, and certain regulated leases.
 This statement also addresses accounting for lease terminations and modifications, sale-leaseback transactions, non-lease components embedded in lease contracts (such as service agreements), and leases with related parties.
 The requirements of this statement are effective for reporting periods beginning after June 15, 2021.
-The Authority is currently evaluating the impact of the adoption of this statement. - GASB Statement No. 93, Replacement of Interbank Offered Rates, issued March 2020, addresses accounting and financial reporting implications that result from the replacement of the London Interbank Offered Rate (LIBOR) as a result of global reference rate reform which is expected to cause LIBOR to cease to exist in its current form at the end of 2021.
-The requirements of this statement are effective over multiple dates with specific sections being effective for reporting periods beginning after June 15, 2020, June 15, 2021, and December 31, 2021.
+The Authority does not believe that adoption of this standard will have a material impact on its financial statements or disclosures. - GASB Statement No. 93, Replacement of Interbank Offered Rates, issued March 2020, addresses accounting and financial reporting implications that result from the replacement of the London Interbank Offered Rate (LIBOR) as a result of global reference rate reform which is expected to cause LIBOR to cease to exist in its current form at the end of 2021.
+The requirements of this statement are effective over multiple dates with specific sections being effective for reporting periods beginning after June 15, 2021 and December 31, 2021.
 Earlier application is encouraged.
+The Authority does not believe that adoption of this standard will have a material impact on its financial statements or disclosures. - GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs), issued May 2020, which defines a SBITA; establishes that a SBITA results in a right-to-use subscription asset (an intangible asse) and a corresponding subscription liability; provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and requires note disclosures regarding a SBITA.
+To the extent relevant, this statement is based on the standards established in GASB Statement No. 87.
+The requirements of this statement are effective for reporting periods beginning after June 15, 2022.
 The Authority is currently evaluating the impact of the adoption of this statement.